jo3-l/blog/content/about.md

 I'd love to get in touch with you!
 Please email me at `jliu1602 [at] gmail.com` or shoot me a direct message on Discord (username `jo3_l`.)

-[^1]: if you came to this page from my GitHub profile, no need to thank me for explaining recursion
+[^1]: if you came to this page from GitHub, you're welcome for the quick lesson in recursion :)